-The Campbell High School Gifted and Talented program was established in 2015 and operates across all year levels.
+The Campbell High School Gifted and Talented program operates across all year levels.

 Campbell High School recognises the unique learning needs of gifted and talented students.
 Our goal is to nurture their academic abilities, developing their logic and critical thinking skills through enrichment opportunities in mathematics, ethics and other external competitions.